Security 95

 If you need some questions answered you might want to look at their important FAQ section which is supported in multiple languages, as well as their email or phone numbers you can contact.
 They do not have a live chat available on their website or platforms, only a chat that is powered by a bot.

-Does Saxo Bank have Research and Education services?
+Does Saxo have Research and Education services?

 Research

-Saxo Bank offers different options for you to inform yourself for free.
+Saxo offers different options for you to inform yourself for free.
 You may find their market analysis section written by the bank’s expert team to know all about trading ideas on different assets and markets.

 You can also catch up on market movements on their daily news section.
 Remember the previously mentioned SaxoStarts service, a group of “eight in-house strategists”.